New Jersey church shocked after Jesus statue stolen 90 years ago is returned

 NOR’EASTER UNCOVERS ‘GHOST TRACKS’ ON NEW JERSEY BEACH

-After police determined the package was safe, it was opened to reveal the baby Jesus statue and a note dated Jan.
-2, 2018, detailing how the sender’s grandfather received it in the 1930s.
+After police determined the package was safe, it was opened, revealing the baby Jesus statue and a note dated Jan.
+2, 2018 that detailed how the sender’s grandfather received it in the 1930s.

 The sender wrote the Jesus statue was stolen from the church’s outdoor nativity display in the early 1930s.